• Home

 Pricing

-When you head on over for a quote you'll see that the standard quote is for 4 week's travel, but this can be amended to cover any length of trip.
+When you head on over for a quote you'll see that the standard quote for Nomad Essential Insurance is 4 week's travel, but this can be amended to cover any length of trip.
 The good news is that it is highly affordable for 1-3 month trips, which tends to be the duration bracket my readers fall into.

 The cost of SafetyWing travel insurance depends on a number of factors, including the destination you are traveling to, the length of your trip, your age, and the type of coverage you need.